Bezalel Smotrich: Anti-Arab and anti-Palestinian sentiment

 On 29 April 2024 Smotrich said, "There are no half measures ...
 Rafah, Deir al-Balah, Nuseirat – total annihiliation.
 'Thou shalt blot out the remembrance of Amalek from under heaven.'
 There is no place for them under heaven."
 The Israeli newspaper Haaretz described his comments as a call to genocide.

 In August 2024 Smotrich said that the distribution of aid inside Gaza should be controlled by Israel, adding that "no one in the world would let us starve and thirst two million citizens [of Gaza], even though it may be just and moral until they return our hostages" from the October 7 attacks.
 His comments were condemned by Germany, the UK and the EU.

-In May 2025, Smotrich said, about the situation in Gaza, that "Gaza will be totally destroyed" and about the Palestinians that "they will be totally despairing, understanding that there is no hope and nothing to look for in Gaza, and will be looking for relocation to begin a new life in other places."
+In May 2025 Smotrich said, about the situation in Gaza, that "Gaza will be totally destroyed" and about the Palestinians that "they will be totally despairing, understanding that there is no hope and nothing to look for in Gaza, and will be looking for relocation to begin a new life in other places."
 After a report by CNN highlighting over 1,800 buildings in the Gaza Strip being destroyed and Israel controlling 40% of Gaza's biggest city, Smotrich stated in September 2025 that he was discussing the potential division of the territory with U.S. officials.
 Smotrich stated that a "business plan was set by the most professional people there is and is on President Trump's table and how this thing turns into a real estate bonanza", further acknowledging that "we've done the demolition phase...
 Now we need to build".

 In October 2025, referencing Saudi Arabia, Smotrich said they can "keep riding camels in the sands of the Saudi desert" if the price of normalization is the establishment of a Palestinian state.
 He later apologized for his remark after it was widely condemned by the coalition and the opposition.

-Reactions

-The European Union's foreign policy chief has requested that some Israeli ministers be sanctioned by the 27 member states of the bloc for their 'hate messages' towards Palestinians.
-He didn't specify the ministers, but in 2024 he publicly criticized Ben-Gvir and Smotrich for statements he described as 'sinister'.
+In January 2026 Smotrich announced his opposition to President Trump's plan for the post-war governance in the Gaza Strip after reports of the involvement of Turkey and Qatar in the Board of Peace.
+Smotrich highlighted that "the countries that inspired Hamas cannot be the ones that replace it.
+Those who support it and continue to host it even now will not be granted a foothold in Gaza.
+Period."
+Smotrich also called for the US-established Civil-Military Coordination Center in Kiryat Gat to be closed, stating his belief that Gaza should be "stormed with full force" in order to remove Hamas.